svm-zhang/AGOUTI/README.md

 A preprint of our manuscript provides details of how AGOUTI works.
 For now please cite AGOUTI using the following format.

 Zhang, S. V, Zhuo, L., & Hahn, M. W. (2015).
-AGOUTI: improving genome assembly and annotation using transcriptome data. *bioRxiv. doi: http://dx.doi.org/10.1101/033019
+AGOUTI: improving genome assembly and annotation using transcriptome data. *bioRxiv*. doi: http://dx.doi.org/10.1101/033019

 ## Obtain AGOUTI